Remedial Massage TherapyAims to remove deep-seated tension and attain profound relaxation

 How often should you get a massage?

-Most people who have not had massage before will require approx 10 – 20 hours of treatment to get to the maintenance stage where deep seated tension is removed and a healthy and relaxed state of body and muscles gets maintained.
+Most people who have not had massage before will require approximately 3 – 4 repeat sessions in close time intervals (for instance 2 sessions per week x 2 weeks, or 1 session weekly for one month ).
+Most bodies will then transition into the maintenance stage where deep seated tension is removed and a healthy and relaxed state of body and muscles gets easier maintained.
 However, every treatment session should leave you feel relaxed and refreshed and on the way to a healthier you because your body gets encouraged and stimulated to activate its self-healing forces and to detox the body for optimal functioning and well-being.
 Once maintenance stage has been attained, the frequency of massage is now determined by of the amount of stress you are exposed to or what type of work you do (hard labour, repetitive movements, extreme sport, lack of exercise, too much sitting and more).
+The occasional treatment session every few month should be enough.
+Please note that every body is different, healing times differ and depend on your work and assistance to your body (regular stretches, body movement, healthy nutrition, positive state of mind).